-Here's a few great things our members have to say about us!
+Here are a few great things our 3433 Members have to say about us!

 "Ash was incredible!
 I had a heli-skiing trip fast approaching and unfortunately had injured my knee 6 weeks before the trip.
 Concerned that I wouldn’t be able to go on the trip, I came to 3433SPC.
 Ash tailored a workout specifically to my needs.
 He gave me exercises to do that would strengthen my knee as fast as possible while making sure not to aggravate my injury in the process.
 Rather than 1 x 1 hour sessions, Ash suggested dividing the training in to two shorter sessions 2 x 30min to ensure we didn’t go too far and cause a flare up.
 This meant more time commitment from Ash yet he didn’t mind as he wanted to be sure my knee recovered.
 We had a six week window to work with as the heli-skiing date was fast approaching, yet by the time my heli-skiing trip arrived my knee felt like a million bucks.
 Thanks Ash!" - Seanna Jefferson - X 92.9